 What is a Learning Community (LC)?

-A Learning Community is a group of students who share common interests and come together in order to explore those passion areas more deeply.
+A Learning Community is a group of students who share common interests and come together to explore those passions more deeply.

-Each LC has a dedicated team comprised of faculty members, professional staff, and student staff who are invested in the student experience and are passionate about the topic area.
-In addition, LCs have a connected course around the topic area which allows students to not only interact outside of the classroom but in the classroom as well.
+Each LC has a dedicated team that is invested in the student experience and passionate about the topic area.
+In addition, some LCs have a required course that allows for a more in-depth exploration of the topic area and allows students to connect in the classroom learning environment.

 Benefits of an LC include: